awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 ### Spot Instances<a name="lifecycle-hook-spot"></a>

 You can use lifecycle hooks with Spot Instances\.
-However, a lifecycle hook does not prevent an instance from terminating due to a change in the Spot price, which can happen at any time\.
+However, a lifecycle hook does not prevent an instance from terminating in the event that capacity is no longer available\.
 In addition, when a Spot Instance terminates, you must still complete the lifecycle action \(using the complete\-lifecycle\-action command or the `CompleteLifecycleAction` operation\)\.

 ## Prepare for Notifications<a name="preparing-for-notification"></a>